jaimedaza11/factory-four-status/README.md

 ## Configuration

+- To modify the interval of the API calls, open the `App.tsx` file located inside `src` folder.
+Look for the following text: `Modify interval for the API health status.`

 - `fetchDataIntervalSeconds`: Change the interval for fetching data in seconds.
 Ensure that the value is positive and greater than 0.

 ## Customization